data scientist, partner

 Watch snowflakes unfold before your eyes.

-Thomson Reuters: visualizing the collaborative nature of academic reports
+Thomson Reuters: Visualizing collaborations on academic reports

 From sketch to mock-up to prototype to enterprise-quality solution, we do it all.

-Thomson Reuters: product reimagination for visual presentation of analytics
+Thomson Reuters: Product reimagination for visual analytics

 Brainstorming with all stakeholders improves the likelihood of developing useful dashboards.